pantelis/data-mining/_sources/aiml-common/lectures/rnn/lstm/_index.md

 ## LSTM Workshop

-Please go through [this](https://christinakouridi.blog/2019/06/20/vanilla-lstm-numpy/) from scratch implementation of LSTM.
-Note that the notation is different than in your notes and follows [this well known blog post](https://colah.github.io/posts/2015-08-Understanding-LSTMs/).
+Please go through [this](https://github.com/christinakouridi/scratchML/tree/master/LSTM) from scratch implementation of LSTM.
+Note that the notation is different than in these notes and follows [this well known blog post](https://colah.github.io/posts/2015-08-Understanding-LSTMs/).

 ## Additional Resources